If you are marrying in the Church of England or Church in Wales

 Your notices of ceremony must be given at the register office for the district in England or Wales where you have lived for at least the previous seven days.
 (If one, or both, of you is not usually resident in England or Wales please ask the Superintendent Registrar for further advice about when and where to give notice of ceremony.)
 It doesn't matter if you move address once you have given notice of ceremony.

 Once you have given notice of ceremony you must wait at least 28 days before your ceremony can take place.
+In extreme circumstances you can apply for this time to be reduced and consideration will be given as to whether this can be granted.

 A notice of ceremony is valid for twelve months, so you cannot give your notice more than twelve months in advance of the date that you are due to marry.